 What Is Possible with Tool Use?

-It’s now possible to reliably ask the model to recommend a tool (or set of tools) to use and offer advice on how to use them, which you can pass back to the model for more flexible workflows.
-Tool use allows your chatbot to interact with your CRM to change the status of a deal, for example, or to engage with a Python interpreter to conduct data science analysis.
+More broadly, it’s now possible to reliably ask the model to recommend a tool (or set of tools) along with advice on how to use them, which can be passed back to the model for more flexible workflows.

 A popular application is to transform a user message into a search query for a vector database or any search engine.
 Because the user message can be transformed into one or many search queries, it’s possible to do multiple subtasks based on the content of the message.